smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::invited guest::guest
 ::irregardless::regardless
 ::ISBN number::ISBN
-::it is also important to note that::notably
+;::it is also important to note that::notably
-::it is important to note that::notably
+;::it is important to note that::notably
 ::join together::join
 ::joint collaboration::collaboration
 ::khaki in color::khaki